Ahlamgomaa/E_Commerce_App/README.md

 # 🛍️ E-Commerce Flutter App

-This is a simple **E-Commerce Flutter Application** built with **MVVM architecture** and **Cubit state management**.
+This is a simple **E-Commerce Flutter Application** built with **MVVM architecture** and **Bloc state management**.
-It demonstrates fetching products from an API, displaying them in a clean UI, and handling offline support using local caching.
+It demonstrates fetching products from an API, displaying them in a clean UI, and handling offline support.

 ---

 ## 📱 Features
-- Fetch products from API (using Dio / HTTP).
+- Fetch products from API (using HTTP).
 - Display products in a grid with image, title, and price.
 - MVVM architecture (Model - View - ViewModel).
 - Offline support using Hive (cache data locally).
 - State management using ** Bloc**.
-- Responsive design for both Android & iOS.

 ---